Sunday, 10 May 2026

 Tamil Nadu and its temple architecture have always fascinated me.
 I often feel deeply connected to these places, as though I have been there before.

-This curiosity and interest have inspired me to explore temples whenever I can.
-My archaeological interests seem to align, indirectly, with those of my grandfather and mother.
+Something in me have inspired me to explore temples whenever I can.
+My archaeological interests seem to align, indirectly, with those of my grandfather.
 One such shared interest led us to the famous Palani Murugan Temple.

 Temple view

 The temple is located in the Dindigul district of Tamil Nadu.
-It is one of the oldest and most revered temples in the state, attracting millions of devotees every year.
+It is one of the oldest and most visited temples in the state, attracting millions of devotees every year.

 Steps to & from the temple